 The King University Security Main Office is open 365 days a year, 24 hours a day utilizing Security Officers to patrol the campus by automobile and foot.
-Assistance telephones are located at the Freshman Parking Lot and the following residence halls: Mitchell Hall, Hyde Hall, Lower Liston Hall, and Parks Hall.
-Assistance telephones can be used at any time to contact 911 or the Security Office.
-Criminal actions, police emergencies, fire emergencies, ambulance service, or other types of assistance can be obtained by calling the Security Office at 423.652.4333 (off campus), extension 4333 (on campus), 423.340.4333 (cell) or calling 911 for Police, Fire, and Emergency Medical Services.
+Emergency/Assistance telephones are located at the Freshman Parking Lot and the following residence halls: Mitchell Hall, Hyde Hall, Lower Liston Hall, and Parks Hall.
+Emergency/Assistance telephones can be used at any time to contact 911 or the Security Office.
+Criminal actions, police emergencies, fire emergencies, ambulance service, or other types of assistance can be obtained by calling the Security Office at (423)652-4333 (off campus), extension 4333 (on campus), (423)340-4333 (cell) or calling 911 for Police, Fire, and Emergency Medical Services.
 King University encourages students, staff, faculty, or guests to request assistance from a local law enforcement agency when reporting criminal activity.
-The Security Office will assist that person in any way possible to make the appropriate contact by directly contacting law enforcement, acting as a witness, or providing information to assist in the law enforcement investigation.
+The Security Department will assist that person in any way possible to make the appropriate contact by directly contacting law enforcement, acting as a witness, or providing information to assist in the law enforcement investigation.
 When a person files a complaint, all pertinent information is obtained and officially documented in an Incident Report.
-All Incident Reports are maintained in the office of the Security Office.
-Persons wishing to report a crime Kingsport or Knoxville campuses should contact the appropriate law enforcement agency and notify the main campus security office.
+All Incident Reports are maintained in the office of the Security Department.
+King University Security offices located on the Kingsport, Knoxville, and Franklin campuses are only on campus when students are present and can be contacted by telephone at